dmealo/devboot/README.md

 Alternatively, users could install the new Dev Home app from Windows Store, then add their GitHub account, clone the repo in the app (along with a list of other repos in bulk if desired), and use the Machine Configuration > Configuration File option there to run the winget config with a GUI.

 This could/should be very useful to help save probably hours per developer reinstalling software for the when workstations needed to be reset/reimaged or for new machine setups.
 I will write up some simple instructions for the Dev Home method and share those and the command line method in the Usage section below soon.

+> Note: Individual projects can have their own Winget Configurations and .vsconfig's as well for project-specific tooling, prerequisites, but this allows us to get a good baseline install of the most commonly used development tools installed and managed here so that those do not need to be managed in each project - just the few specifics, if needed. :)

 # Usage